bandprotocol/bandchain-docs/docs/develop/05-using-band-dataset/index.md

 # Using the Reference Prices in Smart Contracts

-To query prices from Band's oracle through smart contracts, the contract looking to use the price values should reference Band's `StdReference` contract.
+To query prices from Band's data feeds through smart contracts, the contract looking to use the price values should reference Band's `StdReference` contract.
 This contract exposes `getReferenceData` and `getReferenceDataBulk` functions.

 `getReferenceData` takes two strings as the inputs, the base and quote symbol, respectively.
 It then queries the `StdReference` contract for the latest rates for those two tokens, and returns a `ReferenceData` struct, shown below.